smittytone/BuildAPIAccess/README.md

 ### - (void)getModels;

-Also called by getInitialData:, this method results in a list of models placed in the BuildAPIAccess NSMutableArray property *models*.
+Also called by *getInitialData:*, this method results in a list of models placed in the BuildAPIAccess NSMutableArray property *models*.

 ### - (void)getDevices;

-Also alled by getInitialData:, this method results in a list of devices placed in the BuildAPIAccess NSMutableArray property *devices*.
+Also alled by *getInitialData:*, this method results in a list of devices placed in the BuildAPIAccess NSMutableArray property *devices*.

 ### - (void)createNewModel:(NSString *)modelName :(BOOL)isFactoryFirmware;